 Nowadays I prefer to hire a writer directly who actually knows the subject and can work off their own initiative.
 If you’re an affiliate or a business with a lack of internal resources for this type of thing I reckon this will probably be your most cost-effective option.

 Step 5: Dynamic content creation

 This is where we get a bit more clever and take the campaign into overdrive.
-You’ve probably heard stories about adsense millionaires who’ve made their money with auto-generated sites?
+You’ve probably heard stories about AdSense millionaires who’ve made their money with auto-generated sites?
 You’ve got to be pretty hardcore to make a go of this sort of thing and it doesn’t work as well as it used to, but there’s a lot you can learn from it.
-Here’s a few techniques which might work for your site…
+Here are a few techniques that might work for your site…

 Tagging & dynamic page generation

-By converting your long tail keyword research into tags and gathering all the information you’ve got on your site for a that keyword you can quickly create lots and lots of new pages.
+By converting your long-tail keyword research into tags and gathering all the information you’ve got on your site for that keyword you can quickly create lots and lots of new pages.

 Boilerplate or macro content

 I’ve talked about this before in my post on e-commerce product page optimization.
 Basically you take a paragraph of text and a database, like a product database and use database values to fill in blanks in the paragraph, this lets you create lots of semi-unique pages.

 Gab’s talked about this one before.
 It’s a bit dodgy but if you think about most of the articles demand media churn out they’re basically just rewritten from other places (actually most of the information in the world is if you think about it!).
 Spinning multiple versions of the same article onto your own site might not be great for user experience but it will help you target more long-tail keyword variations.
 Why else do you think ehow would have 6 articles on cooking a damn turkey!